galaxyproteomics/tools-galaxyp/resources_building/README.md

 * Nextprot and OMIM only applicable to Human species.

-Only reviewed Uniprot-AC are kept.
+Only reviewed Uniprot-AC are kept (and corresponding uniprot ID).
 (query = "https://www.uniprot.org/uniprot/?query=reviewed:yes+AND+organism:"+organism+"&format=list")

 A tsv file is made (list of lists in python) from those files and saved.